noriana09/MicroTCP/README.md

 - **`microtcp_connect`**: Initiates a connection (client-side).
 - **`microtcp_accept`**: Accepts a connection (server-side).
 - **`microtcp_shutdown`**: Terminates the connection.
 ---
+## Run Command

+To run the test run this command in the first terminal:

+make test;./test -s -m -p 54321 -f save.txt
+and this command in the second terminal:

+./test -m  -p 54321 -a 192.168.1.5 -f big.txt
+---

 ## 📜 License